-Services that are covered for you What you must pay when you get these services Oiabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions.
-For persons at risk of diabetes: Fasting plasma glucose tests are ordered as frequently as required by your treating physician.
-Medicare-covered diabetic monitoring supplies: \$0 copay for preferred brands (Freestyle/Precision and One-touch) You pay 20% of the cost for all other brands Medicare-covered Therapeutic shoes or inserts: \$0 copay.
-Medicare has coverage restrictions for Therapeutic shoes or inserts.
-Members must meet Medicare coverage criteria in order for these services to be covered.
-Diabetes Self-
+Diabetes self-management training, diabetic services and supplies

+For all people who have diabetes (insulin and non-insulin users).
+Covered services include:

+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions. - For persons at risk of diabetes: Fasting plasma glucose tests are ordered as frequently as required by your treating physician.
-Diabetes Self-Management Training: \$0 copay for general nutrition/dietary education.

-Prior authorization required.
+There is \$0 copayment for:

+- Medicare-covered diabetic monitoring supplies from preferred brands (Freestyle/ Precision and Onetouch) - Therapeutic shoes or inserts.
+Members must meet Medicare coverage criteria in order for these services to be covered. - Diabetes Self-Management Training

-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Durable medical equipment (DME) and related supplies

+(For a definition of durable medical equipment, see Chapter 10 of this document as well as Chapter 3, Section 7.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.imperialhealthplan.com.

-You pay 20% coinsurance for Medicare-covered Durable Medical Equipment (DME) and related supplies, such as oxygen or a wheelchair.
-Oxygen Equipment: Your cost sharing for Medicare oxygen equipment coverage is 20%, every month.
+You pay 20% of the total cost for Medicare-covered Durable Medical Equipment (DME) and related supplies, such as oxygen or a wheelchair.

+Your cost sharing for Medicare oxygen equipment coverage is 20%, every month.

 Your cost sharing will not change after being enrolled for 36 months.
-Prior Authorization Required.

-Emergency care#
+Emergency care